Trump suggests challenging TV network licenses over 'fake news'

 Trump may have been referring to the "Fairness Doctrine" that was designed to ensure broadcasters present opposing viewpoints about public issues.
 Republican President Ronald Reagan's administration eliminated it in 1987.

-(Writing by Makini Brice and David Shepardson; Additional reporting by Jessical Toonkel in New York; Editing by Frances Kerry and Paul Simao)
+(Writing by Makini Brice and David Shepardson; Additional reporting by Roberta Rampton in Washington and Jessical Toonkel in New York; Editing by Frances Kerry, Paul Simao, Grant McCool)